 “These technologies, while we’ve seen them being introduced to the luxury market for a couple of years now, there’s still very few vehicles out there on the road with them as we are actually trying to get data and use cases on effectiveness,” Strickland said.

-Companies including Robert Bosch GmbH, Continental AG (CON) and Delphi Automotive Plc (DLPH) make components for crash-avoidance systems.
+Companies including Robert Bosch GmbH, Continental AG (CON) and Delphi Automotive Plc (DLPH:US) make components for crash-avoidance systems.
 Other systems, such as Subaru’s EyeSight, are developed in-house.

 On more moderately priced models, backup cameras are becoming more standard as they can be added with little expense once a car already has an in-vehicle display screen, Toyota’s Carter said.